-(i) far outweighed its apparent limitations;

-(ii) highlighted the catalyzing role of students as mediators between academic and practical knowledge;

-(iii) turned the motto "learning by doing" into an existential process of simultaneous (self-)transformation and knowledge co-production.
+- (i) far outweighed its apparent limitations; - (ii) highlighted the catalyzing role of students as mediators between academic and practical knowledge; - (iii) turned the motto "learning by doing" into an existential process of simultaneous (self-)transformation and knowledge co-production.

-Requirements for 2022/2023 Practical-Implementation Projects (PEIPs)
+Requirements for 2023-2024 Practical-Empirical Implementation Projects (PEIPs)

-In order to accomplish this Call's general aim (Table 1) and hence to critically put into action the SMUS Toolkit, the two practical-implementation projects (PEIPs) to be sponsored are expected to make use of the SMUS Toolkit described above, which implies addressing the pilot-project empirical object (SMUS empirixcal object) by means of the aforementioned two-fold set of methods.
+To accomplish this Call's general aim (Table 1) and hence to critically put into action the SMUS Toolkit, SMUS is going to sponsor either one or two Practical-Empirical Implementation Projects (PEIPs), depending on how well the received projects fit to the Call Requirements below.
+The PEIP(s) to be sponsored is/are expected to make use of the SMUS Toolkit described above, which implies addressing the pilot-project empirical object (SMUS empirical object) by means of the aforementioned twofold set of methods.
 To put it briefly: